 The costs of vacation, holiday, sick leave pay and other paid absences are included in the organization's fringe benefit rate and are not included in the direct cost of salaries and wages.
 Claims for direct salaries and wages must exclude those amounts paid or accrued to employees for periods when they are on vacation, holiday, sick leave or are otherwise absent from work.

 1. Grantee charges all costs direct to grants and/or contracts except the costs listed below:

-A) Salaries and wages of agency-wide employees are as follows: Director of Finance and Administration, Financial Accounting Manager, Accountant II, Accountant I (4), Human Resources Program Manager, Human Resources Coordinator II, Administrative/Program Assistant, Receptionist/Accounting Clerk I, Manager of Information Systems, Network Administrator II, Public Affairs Web Coordinator - All 100%; Public Affairs Program Director - 90%; Accountant II - 80%; Accountant II - 75%; Grant Manager - 73%; Chief Innovation Officer - 69%; Executive Director - 60%; Executive Assistant - 60%; Public Affairs Specialist/KC 4 Comm/Solar - 55%; Computer Support Specialist 50%; Grant Monitor - 40%; Grant Manager - 30%; Public Affairs Coordinator CMAQ & TIGER - 27%; Public Affairs Navigator Outreach Coordinator - 25%; Public Affairs Specialist SWMD/Water/MO - 20%; GTI Program Assistant/Registrar - 19%; GTI Marketing Coordinator II - 10%; Director of Community Development - 8%.

-B) For the Head Start rate, salaries and wages as shown above with the exception of the Executive Director.

-C) Other Expenses - Administrative portion only: accounting/audit, automobile, bank charges, capital outlay, classified ads, contractual services, deliveries, depreciation, equipment rental, insurance, meeting/travel, memberships, storage, postage, printing, facilities, supplies, and training.

-D) Leave and Fringe Benefits for above personnel only are included in the indirect cost pool.

-E) Fringe Benefits: FICA, Pension, 401k Employer Match, Unemployment Compensation, Cafeteria Allowance, Health Insurance Subsidy, Educational Assistance, Disability Insurance, Vacation, Sick Leave, Holidays, Jury Duty, Funeral Leave, Emergency Leave, Transit Passes, Moving Expenses for New Hires.

-2. The indirect cost rate(s) has/have been negotiated in compliance with the applicable Administration for Children and Families Program Instructions for the Head Start program (ACYF-PI-HS-05-01 and ACYF-PI-HS-08-03).
+- A) Salaries and wages of agency-wide employees are as follows: Director of Finance and Administration, Accounting Manager, Accountant III, Accountant II (3), Accountant I (2), Human Resources Program Manager, Human Resources Coordinator II, Human Resources Coordinator, Administrative/Program Assistant, Receptionist/Accounting Clerk I, IT Program Director, Network Administrator II, Computer Support Specialist, Public Affairs Web Coordinator - All 100%; GTI Manager - 96%; Accountant II - 92%; Public Affairs Director -90%; Grant Manager - 81%; Executive Director - 60%; Executive Assistant -60%; Chief Innovation Officer - 55%; Grant Manager, Rideshare Assistant -49%; Public Affairs Coordinator - 41%; Public Affairs Coordinator - 29%; Public Affairs Coordinator, Grant Monitor - 28%; GTI Program Assistant/Registrar - 18%; Public Affairs Outreach Coordinator - 11%; GTI Marketing Coordinator II - 10%, and; PS Tech Service Manager, PS Communications Tech II, and Director of Community Development - 1%. - B) For the Head Start rate, salaries and wages as shown above with the exception of the Executive Director. - C) Other Expenses Administrative portion only: accounting/audit, automobile, bank charges, capital outlay, classified ads, contractual services, deliveries, depreciation, equipment rental, insurance, meeting/travel, memberships, storage, postage, printing, facilities, supplies, and training. - D) Leave and Fringe Benefits for above personnel only are included in the indirect cost pool. - E) Fringe Benefits: FICA, Pension, 401k Employer Match, Unemployment Compensation, Cafeteria Allowance, Health Insurance Subsidy, Educational Assistance, Disability Insurance, Vacation, Sick Leave, Holidays, Jury Duty, Funeral Leave, Emergency Leave, Transit Passes, Moving Expenses for New Hires. - 2.
+The indirect cost rate(s) has/have been negotiated in compliance with the applicable Administration for Children and Families Program Instructions for the Head Start program (ACYF-PI-HS-05-01 and ACYF-PI-HS-08-03).
 ACYF-PI-HS-08-03, dated 5/12/2008, specifically defines "compensation" and limited the cost of "compensation charged to any federally funded program to zero for any staff whose "compensation" exceeded the rate payable for level II of the Executive Schedule.
-As of January 2020 the Executive Schedule Level II rate is \$197,300.

-3. Your next indirect cost and fringe benefit rate proposals based on actual costs for the fiscal year ending 12/31/20 are due in our office by 06/30/2021.
+For 2021, the rate of compensation for an Executive Level II was \$199,300 per - year.
+As of January 2022 the Executive Schedule Level II rate is \$203,700. - 3.
+Your next indirect cost and fringe benefit rate proposals based on actual costs for the fiscal year ending 12/31/21 are due in our office by 06/30/2022.

-Equipment means tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or \$2,500.
+Equipment means tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds \$2,500.